-Felinda Holmes is the Systems Administrator for the Will County State’s Attorney’s Office.
+Felinda Holmes is the Director of Information Technology for the Will County State’s Attorney’s Office.
 Gus Martinucci is the Microcomputer Assistant.
 They are responsible for maintaining the office’s increasingly sophisticated network of computers and Information Technology services.

 Charles B. Pelkie is the Director of Public Affairs.
 As the press secretary for State’s Attorney Glasgow and the Will County State’s Attorney’s Office, he responds to all media queries.
 In addition, he supervises the development and distribution of news releases and other public materials released by the State’s Attorney’s Office.